slayyden/cse-168-final-project/README.md

 A number of candidate light samples are chosen (a light sample is not just a light, but a point on the surface of a light).
 We put those samples in a reservoir and weigh them based on a target function.
 The reservoir will give us a "good sample" out of the ones we put in.
-The samples reservoirs spit out are approximately selected as if their PDF were the normalized target function.
+The samples reservoirs spit out are approximately selected as if their PDF were proportional to the target function.
 So, if we choose the target function to be something close to the outgoing light, such as unshadowed light contribution, we get samples distributed similarly to unshadowed light contribution even though there is no way to directly generate samples from a pdf that is proportional to unshadowed light contribution.